WaveGuides/guidelines/BOM_Guide.md

 This guide will run you through our standard Bills of Materials or BOM elements.

 The BOM or Bill of Materials is saved inside the projects `docs` folder and can be seen as a simple _parts list_.
 It's only use is to communicate the components needed to complete a build.
 It does not deal with cost and/or lead-times.
-A rough cost estimate may be included but never trusted.

 > a _chart_ may be included in the **Notes** section of the BOM.